cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 :   Data type of the new column, or new data type for an existing column.
 If changing the data type of a Greenplum distribution key column, you are only allowed to change it to a compatible type (for example, `text` to `varchar` is OK, but `text` to `int` is not).

 table_constraint
 :   New table constraint for the table.
-Note that foreign key constraints are currently not supported in Greenplum Database.
-Also a table is only allowed one unique constraint and the uniqueness must be within the Greenplum Database distribution key.
+Note that foreign key constraints are currently not supported in Cloudberry Database.
+Also a table is only allowed one unique constraint and the uniqueness must be within the Cloudberry Database distribution key.

 constraint_name
 :   Name of an existing constraint to drop.